Mandaue: Demographics

 Data showed that the oldest written accounts of Mandaue came from a population of 160 in 1637 to 1638.
 Mandaue had 10,309 souls according to the Buzeta & Bravo (1850).
 During the first year of its township in 1899, Mandaue had 42 barrios with a population of 21,086.
-When Mandaue was a second class municipality in 1964 its population was 33,811.
+When Mandaue was a second-class municipality in 1964, its population was 33,811.

-According to the 2020 census, it has a population of 364,116, which is an increase of from the 2000 census.
+According to the 2024 census, it has a population of 364,482 people.
 Among all the Philippine's highly urbanized cities, the City of Mandaue posted the highest proportion of household population who reported Roman Catholic as their religious affiliation at 95.2%.
 Mandaue has a significantly large population at or below the poverty line.